gvwilson/sdxpy/en/src/linter/index.md

 [% inc file="register.py" keep="class" %]

-The `add_handler` method takes three parameters: the type of node a callback function is meant to handel, the function itself, and an optional extra piece of data to pass to the function along with an AST node.
+The `add_handler` method takes three parameters: the type of node a callback function is meant to handle, the function itself, and an optional extra piece of data to pass to the function along with an AST node.